TheFatPanda-Dev/youtube-to-mp3-docker/README.md

 - **Download Engine:** yt-dlp (more reliable than ytdl-core)
 - **Audio Processing:** ffmpeg
 - **Web Framework:** Flask with real-time progress updates

-## Support

-This container is designed to be simple and reliable.
-The web interface provides real-time feedback and error messages to help diagnose any issues.